 Flow cytometry is a technology that discriminates between particles, usually different types of cells, using multiple physical characteristics.
 The particles flow through a beam of light which is diverted slightly depending on the density, granularity and size of each particle.
 Alternatively, fluorescence labels can be attached to a specific cell type within a mixed population to permit identification.

-Using this technology, we can offer bespoke project design and implementation services to assess pharmaceuticals and dietary supplement activity, including:
+Using flow cytometry, we can offer bespoke project design and implementation services to assess pharmaceuticals and dietary supplement activity, including:

 To find out more about flow cytometry, please contact Dr Marie Lewis in the Department of Food and Nutritional Sciences.